Why Windows Server has no prefetch files

 Forensic implications

-If you control the system and want prefetch enabled for ongoing visibility:
+If you control the host and want Prefetch on for visibility going forward:

 reg add "HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters" /v EnablePrefetcher /t REG_DWORD /d 3 /f